chrisgrieser/obsidian-theme-design-utilities/README.md

 Post a notice (notification) that stays on screen until you click it.
 This is useful for styling notices, as they normally quickly fade away.

 <img width=40% alt="Screenshot 2022-01-05 22 28 09" src="https://user-images.githubusercontent.com/73286100/148292139-86847227-5048-41e4-a6dc-768e4b54728b.png">

-### Light/Dark Mode Toggle
-A simple command to toggle between light and dark mode.
-Set a hotkey to quickly change the mode of the theme.

 ### CSS Feature Compatibility (Chrome Version)
 - Will display a notice with the current Chrome version utilized by Obsidian to render CSS.
 Sites like [MDN](https://developer.mozilla.org/en-US/) or [W3-Schools](https://www.w3schools.com/cssref/css3_pr_overflow-y.asp) usually document the minimum Chrome version required for a certain CSS feature at the bottom of the feature's documentation page.